Jon & Kate Gosselin Both Receive Backlash Amid Shocking Allegations That Son Collin Was ‘Mentally Tortured’

 “Jon wants the spotlight again whether good or bad.
 If there is something with the kids, it should be kept private… He’s still that whiny baby that needs attention,” one person wrote.

-On Jon’s most recent post, a montage of summer photos featuring Collin and Hannah, many commenters blasted Kate, with some calling for her to surrender custody of all of the kids to their father.
+On Jon’s most recent post, a montage of summer photos featuring Collin and Hannah, many commenters blasted Kate, with some calling for her to surrender custody of all the kids to their father.

 “I watched the show years ago when it started and I thought she was a tyrant.
 I hope one day u are reunited with all of your children, “one fan wrote to Jon.